tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-28-one-page-strategy.md

 There's two threads I've been thinking about a lot recently that I want to connect here.

 Firstly - the idea of frameworks.
-I just wrote 5,000 words about them yesterday.
+I just wrote [5,000 words about frameworks yesterday](https://tomcritchlow.com/2019/06/27/frameworks/).
 Forget all the theory for a second though and imagine that there are these little condensed visual thinking machines.
 Useful for getting people to use the same mental model of a situation.

 Secondly - the idea of presenting system work, where complexity and multiple paths lead to a branching experience that is hard to capture in a linear presentation.